mui/material-ui/docs/src/pages/guides/server-rendering/server-rendering.md

 We rely on a cache, the sheets manager, to only inject the CSS once per component type (if you use two buttons, you only need the CSS of the button one time).
 You need to provide **a new `sheetsManager` for each request**.

-You can learn more about [the sheets manager concept in the documentation](/customization/css-in-js/#sheets-manager).

 *example of fix:*
 ```diff